Unease/mctas.com/content/tutorials/installation/setup_mclauncher/_index.md

 {{<figure class="screenshot" src="chrome_BHFDr3kiIf.png">}}
 2. A website with ads will open. **Don't click any of them**.
 The correct button is labeled "Skip" and is in the **top right**.
 It will show up after 5 seconds
 {{<figure class="screenshot" src="chrome_IjG9ESvhLu.png">}}
-3. If can't open the downloaded file, you need to download and install [Java](https://java.com/en/download/manual.jsp) first.
+3. If you can't open the downloaded file, you need to download and install [Java](https://java.com/en/download/manual.jsp) first.
 The correct version is "Windows Offline (64-bit)"
 {{<figure class="screenshot" src="chrome_qtspYxO7iz.png">}}
 (For alternative downloads check {{<newtablink "Java Setup" "/tutorials/installation/setup_java/">}}))
 4. Run the installer.
 Everything should be correctly set up, so just click "Ok"